Obsidian alternatives

 Best for: Apple users who want a cleaner experience

-Bear is a polished markdown note app for macOS and iOS. iCloud sync is free and seamless.
-The writing experience is excellent.
+Bear is a polished markdown note app for macOS and iOS. iCloud sync is free and seamless, and the writing experience is excellent.
 But it's Apple-only, has no web app, and version history is basic.

 Solves